thebluesyrup/blog/tracetogether-the-privacy-update/index.md

 > Note: `Info.plist` is file where app-wide configuration (such as requested permissions) are stored.

 With this in mind, it seems like this was an honest oversight from the team.
-I've already enquired about the Firebase analytics a week prior, so they may have forgotten to disable it.
+I've already enquired about the Firebase analytics a week prior, and they may have forgotten to disable it.

 ## Conclusion